 Yes, and very easily too.
 Nepal Bhutan Tour is one of the most amazing multi-country tours in Asia.
 It is a complete Himalayan experience for anyone willing to try something new.
 Traveling from Nepal to Bhutan and vice-versa is easy with direct flights (90 minutes) available regularly.
 You can select to do a cultural tour, city tour, and even spiritual tour in these Nations.

 These two nations in themselves are perfect bubbles for travelers of delights.
-Combining them will be wise and you can explore as well as experience so much more.
+For the travelers whether to travel Nepal or Bhutan in 2021/2022, combining them will be wise as you can explore and experience so much more.
 The hospitality and friendliness servers as a common bridge between the nations and the subtle differences only add to the beauty of your time here.
 If anyone were to travel to one of these nations, try sneaking the other for a few days and enjoy your tour to the fullest.